 The consolidated financial statements of the Company also comply with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standard Board (IASB).
 The Company is a forprofit entity for the purpose of preparing these financial statements.

 Parent entity information

-In accordance with the Corporations Act 2001, these financial statements present the results of the consolidated entity only.
-Supplementary information about the parent entity is disclosed in Note 31.
+In accordance with the Corporations Act 2001, these financial statements present the results of the Group only.
+Supplementary information about the Company is disclosed in Note 31.

 (b) New accounting standards and interpretations